dcleres/investing_for_social_good/README.md

 - Can we extend the project to other countries in other to build a global social good investment chart?

 # Dataset
-List the datasets containing the information needed to answer the above mentioned questions:
+List the datasets containing the information needed to answer the above-mentioned questions:

 - [The news][https://www.kaggle.com/snapcrack/all-the-news/home] (253 MB)